AarZoooo/Notes/DBMS.md

 ### Syntax

 - `σ` **(Selection)** : Selects records from a relation that satisfy the given condition

 - `π` **(Projection)** : Selects a subset of attributes from a relation

 - `∪` **(Union)** : Combines records from two relations, removing duplicates

 - `∩` **(Intersection)** : Retrieves only common records from two relations

 - `-` **(Difference)** : Retrieves records from a relation that don't exist in another relation

 - `×` **(Cartesian Product)** : Combines records from two relations and creates a new relation with all possible combinations

 - `⋈` **(Join)** : Combines records from two relations based on a common attribute

+### Properties

+- Each operation in Relational Algebra produces a new relation, which can be used as an input to other operations
+- Operations are performed sequentially, meaning than the output of one serves as an input to the next one
+- The result of multiple subsequent operations is also a relation

+## Relational Calculus